 “Is poor sleep affecting your diet?”

-Sleep deprivation doesn’t just effect your day or your energy, your diet tends to get negatively affected, as does your weight potentially.
+Sleep deprivation doesn’t just affect your day or your energy, your diet tends to get negatively affected, as does your weight potentially.

 When you’re tired you don’t care what you eat, so long as it’s fast, cause your patience tends to be less when you’re low on sleep as well.